Kawkhali

 Kaukhali is a small town in Pirojpur District in the Barisal Division of southwestern Bangladesh.
 It is the mother town of Kaukhali Upazila, Pirojpur.
-Kaukhali's communication depends on rivers and roads.
+Kaukhali's communication depends on rivers and roads, particulaly the Sandhya river.
 It has a launch & steamer station which date from British period.
 The Gabkhan Channel starts from Kaukhali near the village of Ashoa.
 On it many ships run from Mongla seaport to Dhaka.